Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

-Pay attention to only one task for each Pomodoro.
+- Pay attention to only one task for each Pomodoro.
 Say no to multitasking!

 - If you get it done early, check around and tidy your table.

 - Use the proper study method.

 Try this method; you’ll be glad you did.

-	Drafting your tasks and writing down your goals can make what you want to become real.
+Drafting your tasks and writing down your goals can make what your desire real to you.

-	However, when you inform someone, you are creating a sense of accountability.
+However, when you inform someone, you create a sense of accountability.

 Tell the person how grateful you will be if he checks up on you, especially on your due date.